hhenson/hgraph/docs/source/reference/graph_run_loop.rst

 .. autofunction:: hgraph.evaluate_graph

+For testing there is this dedicated run function that will allow for easy evaluation of a ``graph`` or ``node``:

+.. autofunction:: hgraph.test.eval_node

 The graph supports observing the state transitions, this allows for some useful utilities to be added, the extensions must implement the ``EvaluationLifeCycleObserver`` interface shown below: